ParisNeo/lollms_apps_zoo/folder_extractor/README.md

 Folder Structure to Text is a powerful web-based utility designed to help developers, technical writers, and AI prompt engineers analyze and document software projects.
 It generates a comprehensive Markdown representation of a folder's structure, including optional file contents or code signatures.

-The application now features a full **Project Management Dashboard**, allowing you to save, manage, and quickly access multiple projects.
-A key enhancement is the integration with **AI language models** (like Lollms or any OpenAI-compatible service) to intelligently suggest which files are relevant to a specific development task, streamlining the process of building context for feature development or bug fixing.
+The application now features a full **Project Management Dashboard**, integration with **AI language models** for intelligent file selection, and a new **Context-Aware Discussion Tab**.
+This allows you to chat directly with an AI to carry out development tasks, using your project's context as a foundation, while keeping track of the model's context window size to prevent errors.

 ## Core Features